Premia Price Tops $0.73 on Exchanges (PREMIA)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Premia launched on February 2nd, 2021.
+Premia’s launch date was February 2nd, 2021.
 Premia’s total supply is 100,000,000 tokens and its circulating supply is 10,598,015 tokens.
+Premia’s official message board is premia.medium.com.
+Premia’s official Twitter account is @premiafinance and its Facebook page is accessible here.
 Premia’s official website is premia.finance.
-The official message board for Premia is premia.medium.com.
-Premia’s official Twitter account is @premiafinance and its Facebook page is accessible here.

 Buying and Selling Premia

-It is usually not possible to purchase alternative cryptocurrencies such as Premia directly using US dollars.
-Investors seeking to trade Premia should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Premia using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Premia directly using US dollars.
+Investors seeking to trade Premia should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Premia using one of the exchanges listed above.

 Receive News & Updates for Premia Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Premia and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.